allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_viewing.md

 ### Run and Step Details Panel

 Click on **DETAILS** on the top left of the info panel to view the pipeline controller's details panel.
-To view a step’s details panel, click **DETAILS** and then click on a step node, or hover over a step node and click <img src="/docs/latest/icons/ico-console.svg" alt="details" className="icon size-md space-sm" />.
+To view a step's details panel, click **DETAILS** and then click on a step node, or hover over a step node and click <img src="/docs/latest/icons/ico-console.svg" alt="details" className="icon size-md space-sm" />.

 The details panel includes three tabs: